zhongyl0430/teach/content/Probability/5 Joint Probability Distributions and Random Samples/EXERCISES Section 5.1 (1-21).md

 # 1
 A service station has both self-service and full-service islands.
 On each island, there is a single regular unleaded pump with two hoses.
+Let
-Let $X$ denote the number of hoses being used on the self-service island at a particular time, and let $Y$ denote the number of hoses on the full-service island in use at that time.
+- $X$ denote the number of hoses being used on the self-service island at a particular time,
+- $Y$ denote the number of hoses on the full-service island in use at that time.

 The joint pmf of $X$ and $Y$ appears in the accompanying tabulation.

 |  p(x, y)     | y=0  | y=1  | y=2  |
 | --- | ---- | ---- | ---- |